kyma-project/istio/docs/user/migration/external-name-alias.md

 ## DestinationRule

 DestinationRule cannot point to the Service of type ExternalName.
-If you have a DestinationRule that points to a Service of type ExternalName, you need to update the DestinationRule to point to the actual host.
+If you have a DestinationRule that points to a Service of type ExternalName, update the DestinationRule to point to the actual host.
-To still have possibility to apply some of the Istio features in the given situation, you can create a ServiceEntry for the external host.
+To still have the possibility to apply some of the Istio features in the given situation, you can create a ServiceEntry for the external host.

-Following will no longer work:
+The following configuration will not work:

 ```yaml
 apiVersion: v1